Biddy Mason Memorial Park

 Step inside this small park, and you’ll find yourself immersed within the inspiring story of one remarkable 19th-century Los Angeles resident.
 An enormous wall acts as a timeline, detailing the history of a woman who, after spending nearly half her life in slavery, used her freedom to transform the burgeoning city for the better.

-Bridget “Biddy” Mason was born a slave in 19th-century America.
+Bridget “Biddy” Mason was born into slavery in 19th-century America.
 The family she served, the Smiths, were rather restless, bouncing around from state to state before winding up in California.
 As soon as Biddy and her kids entered California, they were legally considered free people.

 However, the Smiths ignored their freedom.
-Biddy and her kids remained under their control until their patriarch, nervous the aftermath of the Civil War would cost him his slaves, decided to uproot the family once again and head to Texas, which had stricter pro-slavery laws.
-Thankfully, Biddy was able to escape and successfully argued for her freedom—and the freedom of her children and the Smith family’s other slaves—in a judge’s private chambers, as she was forbidden from testifying against a white man in court.
+Biddy and her kids remained under their control until their patriarch, nervous the aftermath of the Civil War would cost him his enslaved laborers, decided to uproot the family once again and head to Texas, which had stricter pro-slavery laws.
+Thankfully, Biddy was able to escape and successfully argued for her freedom—and the freedom of her children and the Smith family’s other enslaved workers—in a judge’s private chambers, as she was forbidden from testifying against a white man in court.